 - Women ages 45-54 should get yearly mammograms.

-- Women 55 and older can switch to have mammograms every other year or they can continue yearly mammograms.
+- Women 55 and older can switch to having mammograms every other year or they can continue yearly mammograms.
 Screening should continue as long as a woman is in good health and is expected to live 10 years or more.

 It is important to talk to your provider about your history and whether you should have additional tests at an earlier age.

 How do I prepare for my mammogram?

-You should not wear deodorant, perfume, or any type of powder on the day of your mammogram.
+You should not wear deodorant, perfume, lotion, cream, or any type of powder on the day of your mammogram.
 They can show up as white spots on an x-ray.
 If you do, you will be asked to wipe it off before the test.
 You will need to undress from the waist up and put on a gown.

 How is this test performed?

 You will be asked to stand in front of an x-ray machine.
-Your breast will be placed on a clear plastic plate.
+Your breast will be placed on a plastic plate.
 A second plate, sometimes called a paddle, will press down on your breast from above.
 The pressing down of the top plate can cause pressure and discomfort.
 While your breast is flattened an x-ray picture will be taken.
 These steps are repeated to take a side view x-ray of the breast.
 This process will be done on both breasts.

-How do you receive the results of your mammogram?
+How do I receive the results of my mammogram?

-The radiologist, a doctor who specializes in x-ray imaging, writes a report for the provider who ordered the mammogram.
-The report provides information about the patient and the reason for the test.
+The radiologist, a doctor who specializes in x-ray imaging, writes a report for your provider who ordered the mammogram.
+The report provides information about you and the reason for the test.
 The report will detail both normal and abnormal findings.
 Your provider will be able to discuss your results with you.
 If you use a patient portal there, is a chance you will get your results online before your provider calls you.
 When your provider calls you be sure to ask any questions you have about the report.